thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-the-problems.md

 If we commit more frequently to mainline, the Continuous Integration process will process a smaller changeset.
 If the build happens to break, finding the root cause will be fairly easy because the changeset is so small.
 Probably we introduced the failing change just a couple of minutes ago.
 As a consequence, we still have enough context to easily fix that failing build.
 In the end, we can fix the build within 10 minutes and hence still achieve a state of Continuous Integration.

 On the other hand, when using feature branches, merging back to mainline happens less often.
 As a result, the Continuous Integration process has to process a bigger changeset.
 If the build happens to break, finding the root cause will be far more difficult because the changeset is so big.
 Also, probably we introduced the failing change a couple of hours or, worse, a couple of days ago.
-This time, we do not have enough context anymore to quickly fix that build.
+This time, we do not have enough context any more to quickly fix that build.
 Fixing the build becomes time-consuming.
 From now on, we run the risk of having a broken build for a very long time. **We just lost the monitoring of the health of the application**.
 Accordingly, we also lost the ability to perform on-demand production releases at any given moment in time.
 Undeniably, this harms lead time and time to market.

 When having huge changesets, [Lisi Hocke](https://twitter.com/lisihocke) remarks, any kind of feedback activity will find fewer improvements than when you have a small changeset.
 A small changeset that fits in our head allows us to create a good mental model of it.
 We can think about the implications and risks.
 We probably will find lots of small improvements.
 But, huge changesets on the other hand take already long to just ... read through.
 Not even talking about understanding or even picturing what the impact might be from a risk perspective.
 Regardless of the effort put in by the author, the bigger the changeset, the more people just want to get done with this as fast as possible.
 Consequently, the willingness to make improvements decreases.
 Anything we find, we will often postpone.
 Finally, it becomes difficult to give feedback.
 People have spent so much time creating this changeset they might be more reluctant to hear the bad news or to change direction.
 Because of the [Sunk Cost Fallacy](https://en.wikipedia.org/wiki/Sunk_cost).